-1 OJ L 304, 30.9.2004, p.
+OJ L 304, 30.9.2004, p.
 12.

-- (23) Member States should also not be obliged to assess the substance of an asylum application where the applicant, due to a connection to a third country as defined by national law, can reasonably be expected to seek protection in that third country.
+- Member States should also not be obliged to assess the substance of an asylum application (23)where the applicant, due to a connection to a third country as defined by national law, can reasonably be expected to seek protection in that third country.
 Member States should only proceed on this basis where this particular applicant would be safe in the third country concerned.
-In the interest of avoiding secondary movements of applicants, common principles for the consideration or designation by Member States of third countries as safe should be established. - (24) Furthermore, with respect to certain European third countries, which observe particularly high human rights and refugee protection standards, Member States should be allowed to carry out no or no full examination of asylum applications regarding applicants who enter their territory from such European third countries.
+In order to avoid secondary movements of applicants, common principles for the consideration or designation by Member States of third countries as safe should be established. - (24)Furthermore, with respect to certain European third countries, which observe particularly high human rights and refugee protection standards, Member States should be allowed to not carry out, or not to carry out full examination of asylum applications regarding applicants who enter their territory from such European third countries.
 Given the potential consequences for the applicant of a restricted or omitted examination, this application of the safe third country concept should be restricted to cases involving third countries with respect to which the Council has satisfied itself that the high standards for the safety of the third country concerned, as set out in this Directive, are fulfilled.
-The Council should take decisions in this matter after consultation of the European Parliament. - (25) It follows from the nature of the common standards concerning both safe third country concepts as set out in this Directive, that the practical effect of the concepts depends on whether the third country in question permits the applicant in question to enter its territory. - (26) With respect to the withdrawal of refugee status, Member States shall ensure that the persons benefiting from the refugee status are duly informed of a possible reconsideration of their status and have the opportunity to submit their point of view before the authorities can take a motivated decision to withdraw their status.
-However, these guarantees can be dispensed with where the reasons for the cessation of the refugee status is not related to a change of the conditions on which the recognition was based.
+The Council should take decisions in this matter after consultation of the European Parliament. - (25)It follows from the nature of the common standards concerning both safe third country concepts as set out in this Directive, that the practical effect of the concepts depends on whether the third country in question permits the applicant in question to enter its territory.